2 Help Resources Available

 Multi-Source Waterfall Report

-The wizard-based automation provided by the Analytics Edge Core Add-in for Excel makes it easy to combine data from multiple sources.
+The wizard-based automation provided by the Analytics Edge Add-in for Excel makes it easy to combine data from multiple sources.
 This article explores how you can build a Waterfall Report that includes data from Google Webmaster Tools (now Google Search), Bing Webmaster Tools, Google Analytics and an external database.
 More

 Reading Sitemaps to Get a Full Listing of Pages

 When analyzing website traffic, there are times you might want a full listing of the website’s pages…even those that never get any traffic or impressions.
 Google Analytics and Google Search Console will only report on pages were there is data, so these unrecognized pages continue to be overlooked.
-This article shows how the Analytics Edge Core Add-in can read the website’s sitemap files to extract a full listing of pages.
+This article shows how the Analytics Edge Add-in can read the website’s sitemap files to extract a full listing of pages.
 More

 Selecting a Date Range